 Human Immunodeficiency Virus/AIDS

-Although many viruses cause suppression of the immune system, only one wipes it out completely, and that is the previously mentioned HIV.
+Although many viruses cause suppression of the immune system, only Human Immunodeficiency Virus (HIV) wipes it out completely.
 It is worth discussing the biology of this virus, which can lead to the well-known AIDS, so that its full effects on the immune system can be understood.
 The virus is transmitted through semen, vaginal fluids, and blood, and can be caught by risky sexual behaviors and the sharing of needles by intravenous drug users.
 There are sometimes, but not always, flu-like symptoms in the first 1 to 2 weeks after infection.
-This is later followed by seroconversion.
-The anti-HIV antibodies formed during seroconversion are the basis for most initial HIV screening done in the United States.
-Because seroconversion takes different lengths of time in different individuals, multiple AIDS tests are given months apart to confirm or eliminate the possibility of infection.

 Treatment for the disease consists of drugs that target virally encoded proteins that are necessary for viral replication but are absent from normal human cells.
 By targeting the virus itself and sparing the cells, this approach has been successful in significantly prolonging the lives of HIV-positive individuals.
 On the other hand, an HIV vaccine has been 30 years in development and is still years away.
 Because the virus mutates rapidly to evade the immune system, scientists have been looking for parts of the virus that do not change and thus would be good targets for a vaccine candidate.